 The West Wales Care Partnership (WWCP) has been established to oversee the continued transformation and integration of health, social care and wellbeing services in the West Wales area.
 The Partnership brings together the three local authorities in West Wales (Carmarthenshire County Council, Ceredigion Council and Pembrokeshire County Council), Hywel Dda University Health Board and representatives of the third and independent sector.
-A Regional Partnership Board has been established to meet the requirements of the Social Services and Wellbeing (Wales) Act 2014.
-Users of care and support services also sit on the Board, along with a carer representative.
+A Regional Partnership Board has been established to promote the integration of key services and oversee implementation in West Wales of the Social Services and Wellbeing (Wales) Act.
+Users of care and support services also sit on the Board, along with carer representatives.

 Developed in partnership with Data Unit Wales, the Portal contains an on-line version of our Area Plan, ‘Delivering Change Together’ and key facts from our first Population Assessment, undertaken in 2016-17.
 A range of performance, service and demographic data also features within the Portal, providing a useful tool for partners in planning services and monitoring the impact of the changes we are making.

 ‘A Healthier Wales: Our Plan for Health and Social Care’